Shapour Bakhtiar: Political career

 Bakhtiar returned to Iran in 1946 and joined the social democratic Iran Party in 1949 and led its youth organization.
 In 1951 he was appointed director of the labor department in the Province of Isfahan by the ministry of labor.
 He later held the same position in Khuzestan, center of the oil industry.
 In 1951 Mohammad Mosaddeq had come to power in Iran.
 Under his premiership Bakhtiar was appointed deputy minister of labor in 1953.
 After the Shah was reinstated by a British-American sponsored coup d'état, Bakhtiar remained a critic of his rule.

 In the mid-1950s he was involved in underground activity against the Shah's regime, calling for the 1954 Majlis elections to be free and fair and attempting to revive the nationalist movement.
-In 1960, the Second National Front was formed and Bakhtiar played a crucial role in the new organization's activities as the head of the student activist body of the Front.
+In 1960, the Second National Front was formed.
+Bakhtiar played a crucial role in the new organization's activities as the head of the student activist body of the Front.
 He and his colleagues differed from most other government opponents in that they were very moderate, restricting their activity to peaceful protest and calling only for the restoration of democratic rights within the framework of a constitutional monarchy.
-The Shah refused to co-operate and outlawed the Front and imprisoned the most prominent liberals.
+The Shah refused to co-operate and outlawed the Front, imprisoning the most prominent liberals.
 From 1964 to 1977, the imperial regime refused to permit any form of opposition activity, even from moderate liberals like Bakhtiar.
-In the following years Bakhtiar was imprisoned repeatedly, a total of six years, for his opposition to the Shah.
-He was also one of the prominent members of central council of the illegal Fourth National Front in late 1977, when the group was reconstituted as the Union of National Front Forces with Bakhtiar as head of the Iran Party (the largest group in the Front).
+In the following years Bakhtiar was imprisoned repeatedly, for a total of six years, for his opposition to the Shah.
+He was also one of the most prominent members of the central council of the illegal Fourth National Front in late 1977, when the group was reconstituted as the Union of National Front Forces with Bakhtiar as head of the Iran Party (the largest group in the Front).